Otoko wa Tsurai yo: Basic plot

 Torajirō Kuruma (Tora-san) is a traveling salesman whose sole possessions are the contents of a small suitcase, the clothes on his back and some pocket money.
 He wanders from town to town peddling his wares.
 He yearns to return to his home in Shibamata, Katsushika, Tokyo.

 His family members include Sakura (his kind-hearted half-sister), Hiroshi (Sakura's husband), Mitsuo (Sakura and Hiroshi's son), Tatsuzō (Tora-san's elderly uncle), and Tsune (Tora-san's elderly aunt).
 Tatsuzō and Tsune run a traditional sweet (dango) shop in Shibamata.
 The film often begins with Tora-san dreaming of doing grand deeds, anxious to be worthy of his family, usually resulting in disappointment and subsequent awakening.

 Tora-san unexpectedly drops in on his family.
 While they are glad to see him, Tora-san's stay eventually causes some kind of ruckus and usually a violent family argument ensues.
 He then storms off with his belongings just as suddenly as he arrived.

 In each film he falls in love with a "Madonna," an attractive woman, but he invariably ends up heartbroken.

-Origin of the series

-Preceding the first theatrical film of Otoko wa Tsurai yo, a teledrama version was broadcast from 1968 to 1969.
-It was originally titled "Gukei (or "Gukyō")-Kenmai" (愚兄賢妹), meaning "Goofy Brother and Wise Sister."
-The name comes from the final subtitle of Naite tamaruka (泣いてたまるか).
-(The star of Naite tamaruka is also Atsumi Kiyoshi.)

-Kobayashi Shun'ichi renamed the show Otoko wa Tsurai yo.
-In the final episode of the TV series, Torajirō dies of a snakebite.
-This denouement made the audience angry and a film version of Otoko wa Tsurai yo followed.
+Television drama version

+Otoko wa Tsurai yo started off as a TV drama on Fuji Television.
+Between 1968 and 1969, a total of 26 episodes were aired (though only the first and last episodes are preserved).
+Episodes were written by Yoji Yamada, Shun Inagaki, Azuma Morisaki, Yuichiro Yamane, and Sekiro Mitsuhata.
+Episodes were directed by Shunichi Kobayashi, and music was written by Naozumi Yamamoto.
+The technological director was Toshio Nagashima, the arts producer was Osami Yamamoto, and the designer was Ryusuke Nakata.